textcreationpartnership/A03187/README.md

 ##Content Summary##

 #####Body#####
+A new merry Ballad I haue here to shew,Come pence a peece for them, I tell you but so.To an old tuneMY Masters attend,vnto me giue eare:To speake like a friend,I meane not to spare,Great store of abus
+    _ The second part.

 #####Back#####
-A New merry ballad I haue here to shew, come pence a peece for them, I tell you but so to an old tun **Types of content**
+London▪ Printed for F. G.
+**Types of content**

   * There are 210 **verse** lines!